Living on Campus

-Seven out of ten Tufts undergraduates live on campus.
-Between freshman and senior year, students can choose from 40 properties ranging from small houses and traditional dorms to shared apartments.
-Student housing at Tufts includes residence halls, special interest housing, and off-campus housing.
+The majority of Tufts undergraduates live on campus.
+Between their first and senior year, students can choose from 40 residences ranging from small special interest houses and traditional residence halls to shared apartments.
+Many juniors and seniors will live off-campus as well.

 Residence Halls